webpack/webpack.js.org/content/loaders/index.md

   - TheLarkInn
   - manekinekko
   - SpaceK33z
+  - mikeerickson
 ---

-As explained in detail on the [concepts page](/concepts/loaders), loaders are transformations that are applied on a resource file of your application.
+As explained on the [concepts page](/concepts/loaders), loaders are transformations that are applied on a resource file of your application.
 Loaders allow you to, for example, configure how webpack should handle a CSS file.

 A loader is typically a npm package, which you can install as a development dependency: